Torxed/matrix-synapse-invite/README.md

     $dbname = 'synapse';

 You need to adapt all these in `invite_helpers.php` for this to work.<br>
-I hope they're self-explantory, if not someone might create a issue and i'll fix this.
+I hope they're self-explanatory, if not someone might create a issue and i'll fix this.

 <br>